 Our main entrance is at 60 Great Queen Street.

-The information desk is on the ground floor as you come into Freemasons’ Hall.
+There is an information desk is on the ground floor as you come into Freemasons’ Hall.
 The building is also the headquarters of the United Grand Lodge of England, so the staff at the desk will direct you to the Museum on the first floor.

 Museum of Freemasonry